SirRailOfGun/ES-Red-Cross/README.md

 Medbay jobs: adds job board missions to transport patients to hospitals

-Merchant campaign hospital missions: currently just for brainstorming, will hold storyline missions about setting up hospitals on the frontlines and in FW space
+Merchant campaign hospital missions: has storyline missions about setting up hospitals on the frontlines and in FW space, and eventually building a hospital on Rand/Oblivion prior to the Pug invasion.

 Outfitters: defines outfitters with the new outfits in them.